Huadous/huadous.github.io/_posts/2020-03-04-Experience-with-adding-blog-to-google.md

  - jekyll-sitemap
 ```

-* a file named `sitemap.xml` will generate automatically at the root folder of your site, such as `https://huadous.com/sitemap.xml` for this site.
+* A file named `sitemap.xml` will generate automatically at the root folder of your site, such as `https://huadous.com/sitemap.xml` for this site.
 You shall be able to check it out via this url in browser

 Then, you can submit the address of your sitemap file to Google Search Engine, prompting the Googlebot to analyze your site for indexing.